Skip to content

 Contributing a Benchmark#

-To add a new benchmark problem to CARP-S, you need to create a Python file that defines a new problem class.
-This class should inherit from the Problem class defined in carps/benchmarks/problem.py.
+To add a new objective function to CARP-S, you need to create a Python file that defines a new objective function class.
+This class should inherit from the ObjectiveFunction class defined in carps/objective_functions/objective_function.py.
+You can see an example of custom objective functions in this repo.

 Here's a step-by-step guide for how to add a new benchmark:

-1. Benchmark Python file: Create a new Python file in the carps/benchmarks/ directory.
-For example, you might name it my_benchmark.py.
+1. Objective Function Python file: Create a new Python file in the carps/objective_functions/ directory.
+For example, you might name it my_objective_function.py.

-2. Define your problem class: Define a new class that inherits from Problem.
-This class should implement the configspace property and the _evaluate method, as these are abstract in the base Problem class.
-The configspace property should return a ConfigurationSpace object that defines the configuration space for your problem.
+2. Define your objective function class: Define a new class that inherits from ObjectiveFunction.
+This class should implement the configspace property and the _evaluate method, as these are abstract in the base ObjectiveFunction class.
+The configspace property should return a ConfigurationSpace object that defines the configuration space for your objective function.
 The _evaluate method should take a TrialInfo object and return a TrialValue object.
-If your problem requires additional methods, you can implement them in your class.
-For example, you might need a method to load data for your problem.
+If your objective function requires additional methods, you can implement them in your class.
+For example, you might need a method to load data for your objective function.

 3. Requirements file: Create a requirements file and add the requirements for your benchmark.
-The file structure must be container_recipes/benchmarks/<benchmark_id>/<benchmark_id>_requirements.txt, so for example, container_recipes/benchmarks/my_benchmark/my_benchmark_requirements.txt.
-Please specify exact versions of all requirements!
-This is very important for reproducibility.
+The file structure must be carps/container/recipes/benchmarks/<benchmark_id>/<benchmark_id>_requirements.txt, so for example, carps/container/recipes/benchmarks/my_objective_function/my_objective_function_requirements.txt.

-4. Config files: Add config files for the different benchmarking tasks under carps/configs/problem/my_benchmark/my_benchmark_config_{task}.yaml.
+4. Config files: Add config files for the different tasks under carps/configs/task/my_objective_function/my_objective_function_config_{task}.yaml.
 You can use the existing config files as a template.

-Here's a basic example of what your my_benchmark.py file might look like:
+Here's a basic example of what your my_objective_function.py file might look like:

 from ConfigSpace import ConfigurationSpace